-Hafsah Haq, founder of the recently launched dance studio In-Sync, spoke to Team ProperGaanda about a passion that grew behind closed doors and eventually led to the opening of a space to celebrate and learn the art despite society’s conflicted sentiments attached to it.
+Hafsah Haq, founder of the recently launched dance studio In-Sync stated that for her dance was a passion that initially grew behind closed doors but eventually led to the opening of a space to celebrate and learn the art, despite society’s confused sentiments attached to it.

-In-Sync was a dream borne to fill the gap of a safe and nurturing space for dance that our youth seeks.
-A self-taught dancer and choreographer, Haq took one for the team and created the space which her peers often asked her to.
+In-Sync was a dream born to fill the gap of a safe and nurturing space for creative self expression in Pakistan.
+A self-taught dancer and choreographer, Hafsa braved the odds and created the space which she and her peers often wished existed.

-Currently, the forms I am offering are Bollywood and Hip-Hop.
-The courses are for beginners initially and with time, we build them up.
+Currently, the dance forms I am offering are Bollywood and Hip-Hop.
+All the courses start at the beginners level and with time, we build them up.

 That’s a heavy question and one that cannot be answered easily.
 Dance is my passion.
 And I don’t say that lightly.
 I’m obsessed with it.
-Growing up, dancing in my room and experimenting with styles.
+Growing up, I was always dancing in my room and experimenting with styles.
 I just kept looking at all the dancers in the entertainment world.

-Dancing is when I am the most free.
-I let the music control my body and I’m the happiest when it comes to dance.
-The one thing that is my essence is dance.
-Hafsah and dance go hand in hand, everyone knows this.
+Dancing is when I truly feel free.
+I let the music control my body, and I’m the happiest when I’m dancing.
+I would say, Hafsah and dance go hand in hand, everyone knows this.
 You can’t have one without the other.

-I’m expecting to change that very mindset.
+I’m trying to change that very mindset.
 My aim isn’t to get maximum enrollment or make big money.
-My aim is to destigmatize dance and all the negativity around it in this society.
+My aim is to destigmatize dance and dispel the negativity around it in this society.
 A revolution starts off small and takes time.
 It has opposition, it has people that don’t understand it, and it’s risky.
 But a lot of things that are worth it aren’t easy.
-I know I will get backlash eventually.
-My own videos do.
-But if I focus on that only, nothing will ever work out.
+I know I will face backlash eventually.
+My own videos get a lot of hate, already.
+But if I only focus on that nothing will ever work out.
 Heck, I wouldn’t be here if I focused on the negativity.

-Society isn’t a huge fan of dance.
-My parents initially were not in favor of me pursuing this outside of my room.
+Pakistani society doesn’t respect the art of dancing.
+My parents, initially, were not in favor of me pursuing this as a career.
 There were a lot of discussions and arguments over the years.
-Reservations here and there, mainly because they were worried what other people would say or think.
-A Pakistani Muslim girl dancing?
+The had reservations about my career path, mainly because they were worried about what other people would say or think.
 But I stood firm.

-I opened a two-way discussion in the house, asked for the reasoning behind their points against it, and refuted those.
+I opened a two-way discussion in the house, asked for the reasoning behind their opposition to my chosen field, and then I worked to disabuse them of their notions.
 They saw I maintained my values while I worked as a choreographer, model and host.
-Eventually my parents began understanding everything and saw all the results of my hard work, the respect and how I still maintained all our family values.
+Eventually my parents began to understand my passion for dance, and they saw the results of my hard work, so they respect my choice and how I still maintained our core family values.

-I was often told growing up that I am “too” ambitious.
-I call that nonsense.
-If a girl is practical, has things mapped out, is working towards them effectively, she isn’t “too” ambitious.
-And even if she is, why is that so negative, right.
+I was often told growing up that I am “too” ambitious, I call that nonsense.
+If a girl is practical, has things mapped out and is working towards them effectively then she isn’t “too” ambitious.
+And even if she is, why is that so negative.